 If you have an existing plate with current registration, you can display that plate on the new vehicle, and it will be considered registered.
 Always carry your proof of ownership and insurance until the transfer is completed.
 You must transfer the plate to the new vehicle within 14 days.
 After the allotted 14 days, your vehicle will be viewed as unregistered.

-If you fail to display a license plate or your new vehicle is unregistered, you risk being issued a ticket and having your car towed.
+If you fail to display a licence plate or your new vehicle is unregistered, you risk being issued a ticket and having your car towed.
 As your local registry in South Edmonton, we recommend prioritizing the new vehicle’s registration to avoid any issues.

 What you need to register a vehicle in Edmonton